 Managing and monitoring manufacturing impacts (chemicals, energy, water and waste).

-G-Star supports suppliers to meet environmental thresholds through policies such as its Manufacturing Restricted Substance List (MRSL) which sets limits for potentially hazardous chemicals within production, and through capacity building programmes such as PaCT (PaCT helps wet processing units in Bangladesh reduce their water, energy and chemical footprint).
+G-Star continues to support its suppliers to meet environmental thresholds through capacity building programmes such as PaCT.
+The brand has policies in place, such as its Manufacturing Restricted Substance List (MRSL), which sets limits for potentially hazardous chemicals within production.
 G-Star is also a member of the Zero Discharge of Hazardous Chemical (ZDHC) group, and G-Star’s CR Director is an acting board member.
-There is opportunity for G-Star to further roll out its Bluesign requirements across its supply base, to collaborate with suppliers on right first time dyeing and identify ways to prioritise its suppliers with best environmental performance resulting in a level 3 score of 49%.
+This year G-Star encouraged more of its suppliers to adopt Bluesign requirements, however there is opportunity to roll this out across its entire supply base, to collaborate with suppliers on right first time dyeing and identify ways to prioritise its suppliers with best environmental performance, resulting in a level 3 score of 49%.